 Currently, there are twenty states that have restrictive visitation laws, meaning that only the grandparents are allowed to get visitation rights.
 In other states, however, there are more relaxed laws that don't even require a parent to authorize the right to visit with a grandchild.

 To learn more about visitation rights in the state of North Carolina, we encourage you to contact Hopper Law Office and set up a consultation.
-By speaking with one of our Raleigh family lawyers, you will have a better understanding of visitation and your rights.
+By speaking with one of our Raleigh family lawyer, you will have a better understanding of visitation and your rights.